Your online reputation can be your most powerful marketing tool and beacon for your author brand, as long as it’s properly monitored.

 There are many harmless hacks that are common for regular users of social media and blogging platforms.
 Most often, they manifest as spam links sent without your knowledge to your followers.
 Although they pose no real threat, many Internet users will avoid an infected domain once they’ve seen a problem.

 There are lots of simple strategies to overcome this – password management, use of secure networks, etc. – but by far the best solution is the use of a Virtual Private Network (VPN).
 As one of the leading security programs on the market, a VPN encrypts all of your data and makes it very difficult for hackers or malware to gain access to your accounts.
-Secure Thoughts provides reviews of some of the best options on the market for those who want more information.

 Your online reputation can be your most powerful marketing tool and beacon for your author brand, as long as it’s properly monitored.
 Ensuring you always have the questions outlined above in mind when setting up online accounts means you are positioned to get the biggest promotional benefit.